realVincxnt2/discord-voice-v14/README.md

-# Simple Discord Bot v14 Base | Made by Vincxnt2
+# Discord Voice Bot | Made by Vincxnt2

 ## How To Install: